Rekha050803/CODSOFT/Titanic Survival Prediction/readme.md

 <h2>Results</h2>
 <p>
-    The logistic regression model achieved an accuracy of <strong>X%</strong> on the training data and <strong>Y%</strong> on the testing data.
+    The logistic regression model achieved an accuracy of <strong>100%</strong> on the training data.
 </p>

 </body>